Veterans Tutor Qualifications:

 - Being familiar with and supporting SLAC and its policies;

-- Attending training sessions (pre semester and weekly during the fall and spring semesters);
+- Attending training sessions (pre semester and monthly during the fall and spring semesters);

 - Establishing and maintaining effective working relationships with students and faculty;